✅ Who this guide is for:

 |---|---|---|---|---|

-| अ | a | (inherent) | क = ka | Default sound — no matra needed |
+| अ | a | (base sound) | क = ka | Default sound with no added matra |

 | आ | aa | ा | का = kaa | Vertical line to the right |